 Certainly the chest tightness was stress.
 Plus, I’d learned from my chiropractor, Dr. Matt, that my T2 vertebrae was under “severe” stress, along with a couple of other areas of my spine, and that organ function can be affected by spinal distress.
 Apparently T2 health and heart health can be pretty intimately connected.

-This fog in my chest situation has not totally gone away.
+This fog situation has not totally gone away.
 But it is so much better.
 Some days I even feel light and airy in my heart area and it’s been a long

 time since that was my normal life.
 I was probably a pre-pubescent child the last time I felt truly light-hearted.
 Now I’m a Type-A adult.